Verdi

 Irae section, to maximum forte.
 The choral contribution from the joined forces

-of the CGO&O Resident Chorus and the Mendelssohn Choir was mostly
+of the CGO&O Resident Chorus and the Mendelssohn Choir was mostly spectacular:

-harmony were conspicuous aspects of the success of the evening.
+conspicuous aspects of the success of the evening.

 Gilgore's conducting evinced both his love and respect for this magnificent